KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/loops_scripts/README.md

 ````

 #### What does this loop do?
-Most simply, it writes to the terminal (`echo`) the name of the file and the number of lines (`wc -l`) for each files that end in `.fq` in the current directory.
+Most simply, it writes to the terminal (`echo`) the name of the file and the number of lines (`wc -l`) for each files that end in `.fastq.gz` in the current directory.
 The output is almost identical to what we had before.

-In this case the list of files is specified using the asterisk wildcard: `*.fq`, i.e. all files that end in `.fq`.
+In this case the list of files is specified using the asterisk wildcard: `*.fastq.gz`, i.e. all files that end in `.fastq.gz`.
 Then, we execute 2 commands between the `do` and `done`.
 With a loop, we execute these commands for each file one at a time.
 For each iteration the filename gets stored in the temporary variable called `filename`.
 Once the commands are executed for one file, the loop then stores the next filename in `filename` and executes the same commands on the next file.
 In the long run, it's best to use a name that will help point out a variable's function, so your future self will understand what you are thinking now.

-Essentially, **the number of loops == the number of items in the list**, in our case that is 6 times since we have 6 files in `~/ngs_course/unix_lesson/raw_fastq` that end in `.fq`.
+Essentially, **the number of loops == the number of items in the list**, in our case that is 6 times since we have 6 files in `~/ngs_course/dnaseq/data/untrimmed_fastq/` that end in `.fastq.gz`.
 This is done by changing the value of the `filename` variable 6 times.
 Pretty simple and cool, huh?

 ## Automating with Scripts